Braafisch/ASD-Labor/README.md

         This will _bake_ the tools we've installed into a neatly packaged image called `osrf/ros:noetic-desktop-full-asd`.
 Use this image to execute this project.

     4. You can now stop this container.
-In future, simply use image `osrf/ros:noetic-desktop-full-asd`.
+In the future, simply use image `osrf/ros:noetic-desktop-full-asd`.

         ```sh
         # in container